 Things to Talk About Before Starting a Long-Distance Relationship

-You should talk about these 3 common problems of a long-distance relationship:
+At the least, you should talk about these three most common problems of a long-distance relationship:

 - The distance

 The distance results in the absence of shared experiences.
 Shared experience helps us feel an emotional connection.
 And physical closeness makes our experiences more vivid.
 When your loved one is miles away, you don’t get to experience your romantic relationship to its fullest.

 Other problems that a couple faces during a long-distance relationship are the same as in any other relationship such as trust, jealousy, honesty, understanding, finance, and fading feelings.

 If you are prone to depression or anxiety, it’s more challenging to maintain a romantic relationship with a person you can’t touch.
 One thing you can do, is work together with your partner on this workbook to learn how to handle the distance in your relationship.